bayirdan/twitter-clone/README.md

 # Twitter Template - Responsive

-This template is responsive designed by me.
+This template is designed to be fully responsive, including mobile.

 ### Project Setup